e-sites/Cobalt/README.md

 }
 ```

-And then use the `APIConfig.logger` property to assign your logged to the `Cobalt` configuration.
+And then use the `Cobalt.Config.logger` property to assign your logged to the `Cobalt` configuration.